 Median salary is a good indicator of the kind of money it is common to earn in jobs associated with the bachelor’s degree in question.
 While starting pay is the baseline, median pay is a good indicator of the kind of money you can earn as your career progresses.

 In looking at the jobs available to holders of the bachelor’s degrees ranked here, job growth was essential.
 It’s important to be aware of the trends surrounding different degrees and the jobs they lead to because higher growth fields provide graduates with more opportunities in the job market.

-This concludes our ranking of the top 15 best value college majors for 2017-2018.
+This concludes our ranking of the top 15 best value college majors.